swannodette/swannodette.github.com/_posts/2013-06-10-porting-notchs-minecraft-demo-to-clojurescript.md

 about writing beautiful code, it's about demonstrating that ClojureScript is suitable for writing computationally intensive interactive applications in the web browser.
 I did make one major conceptual change to Notch's code - emphasize *local mutation*.
+I'll elaborate on this in a moment.

 Without further ado here it is: